 The five most common sports were Soccer with 31% (n=70) involved, followed by 23% in Gaelic sports (n=53), 19% in Rugby (n=44), 12% Hockey (n=27), 11% Martial Arts/ Boxing (n=26) and 9% involved in Handball (n=20).
-These sports were followed by Athletics, Handball, Gymnastics, Basketball, Horse racing/ riding (including show jumping), Weightlifting/ Cross-fit, Cycling (including mountain, racing, and road), Netball, Lacrosse and Racket sports, Triathlon/ Running/ Swim and Winter sports.
+These sports were followed by Athletics, Handball, Gymnastics, Basketball, Horse racing/ riding (including show jumping), Weightlifting/ Crossfit, Cycling (including mountain, racing, and road), Netball, Lacrosse and Racket sports, Triathlon/ Running/ Swim and Winter sports.

 Figure 1.4 Participants involvement in listed sports varied, with over 50% being athletes as well as being involved in another aspect of support in their sport.
-Athletes in total accounted for 41% of participants (n=93), 18% were physiotherapists (n=40), 12% were coaches (n=28), 7% were trainer/educators (n=16), 5% put themselves in the medic category (n=12).
+Athletes in total accounted for 41% of participants (n=93), 18% were physiotherapists (n=40), 12% were coaches (n=28), 7% were trainer/ educators (n=16), 5% put themselves in the medic category (n=12).
 While 3% selected volunteer (n=6), 2% were parents/guardians (n=4) 1.5% were referees (n=3).

 For the rest of the sample, 11% chose other (n=24); these roles included Nutritionists, Chiropractors, Health and wellness officers, Performance and Board Directors, Personal Trainers, PhD Researchers, and support staff.

-Next section of the survey focused on: identifying participants' levels of teaching and coaching education, their experience with various levels and ages, and if they had experienced, witnessed, or been diagnosed with a concussion injury in said sports.
+Next section of the survey focused on identifying participants' levels of teaching and coaching education, their experience with various levels and ages, and if they had experienced, witnessed, or been diagnosed with a concussion injury in said sports.

-100% of answered this (n=226), 29% selected 'yes' have a formal coaching qualification, while 71% (n=161) selected 'no' as they did not.
+Figure 1.5 All 100% of participants answered this question (n=226), 29% (n=65) selected 'yes' as they did have a formal teaching/ coaching qualification, while 71% (n=161) selected 'no' as they did not.